kenken64/iot-door-sensor/README.md

 ## Google Firebase

-Its must to have Google account
+It is must to have Google account in order to create a firebase account for this project

 1. Create a firebase real time database project following this link https://firebase.google.com/